ctu-vras/sensor_filters/README.md

 The `LaserScan` filter chain node is compatible with the `scan_to_scan_node` from `laser_filters` package (it can load the same filters using the same config).
 It does not, however, use TF message filter, so each filter has to wait for the required TFs itself.

+## Why ROS filters?

+The simple answer is - performance.
+ROS filters are the most efficient way to run a chain of processors on sensor data.
+Passing the message from one filter to another is as simple as doing a C++ object copy.
+There is even a proposal for an [in-place (zero-copy) implementation](https://github.com/ros/filters/pull/38).

+You can think about nodelets and their said performance.
+If used right and you run only non-modifying filters, you might actually get to true zero-copy filtering.
+But you have a dynamic allocation of at least one shared_ptr in your path, which might be costly and with unpredictable impacts on run time.

+If you use nodelets and publish/subscribe references to messages instead of shared_ptrs, passing the message from one nodelet to another in the same manager not only does a copy of the message, but it also undergoes a serialization and deserialization step, which is most probably costly.

+If you do not even use nodelets, but plain nodes, passing a message requires serializing it and sending via a local (or, even worse, remote TCP) socket to the other node.
+So you have copying, (de)serializing and sending via the network stack.

+In the future, I plan to add some measurements to give some solid ground to these propositions.

 ## Extensibility

 Both the nodes and nodelets offer common code that can be shared so that you can build extensions of the simple filter chain handlers provided by this package.